-All MRes/PhD applicants are normally required to take either a GMAT test or GRE test (UCL’s institution code is 3344), although the School has no minimum score requirements.
+All MRes/PhD applicants are normally required to take either a GMAT test or GRE test (UCL’s institution code is 3344, but also make sure you include a scanned copy of your test result on your online application), although the School has no minimum score requirements.

 We also require you to submit IELTS or TOEFL scores if English is not your first language.
-Our School requires a “Good” English level which corresponds to:
+Our School requires a “Standard” English level which corresponds to:

-TOEFL: Score of 100, plus 24/30 in the reading and writing sub-tests and 23/30 in the listening and speaking sub-tests.
+TOEFL: Score of 92, plus 24/30 in the reading and writing subtests and 20/30 in the listening and speaking subtests.
 Please check TOEFL details here.

-Apply via UCL Postgraduate Admissions System Prism.
+Apply via UCL Postgraduate Admissions System here.
 In addition to filling out the online application form, please upload a copy of the following documents:

 - Official Transcripts of Grades / Course marks

-- 2-3 page personal statement or research proposal* that clearly indicates: (i) which research group you are interested in (i.e., Management Science & Operations or Strategy & Organisations), (ii) your research interests and preliminary research ideas, (iii) potential faculty member(s) you may want to work with (this is a suggested list, you don’t need to contact potential supervisors beforehand), and (iv) your motivation to do a PhD.
+- A 2-3 page personal statement or research proposal* that clearly indicates: (i) which research group you are interested in (i.e.,1.Organisations & Innovation, 2.
+Strategy & Entrepreneurship, or 3.
+Analytics & Operations), (ii) your research interests and preliminary research ideas, (iii) potential faculty member(s) you may want to work with (this is a suggested list, you don’t need to contact potential supervisors beforehand), and (iv) your motivation to do a PhD.

 - Your GRE/GMAT score report**